 And what makes this calendar event so relevant right now is that January is traditionally a time of the year that experiences a sudden climb in people deciding to divorce.
 It is a well-known fact that the post-holiday season always sees a spike in the number of separations initiated.

-So if you’re in this ‘end of the year, end of my marriage’ difficult situation, here’s where you can take a page from the Mayan experience.
-I believe the shift that the Mayan culture refers to, means more and more people are refusing to accept the status quo and are seeking more meaningful involvement in the creation of their future.
+So, if you’re in this ‘end of the year, end of my marriage’ difficult situation, here’s where you can take a page from the Mayan experience.
+I believe the shift that the Mayan culture refers to, means more people are refusing to accept the status quo.
+In addition, they are seeking more meaningful involvement in the creation of their future.
 And you can do the same for how you handle your divorce.
-You can choose an old, tired process where you lose your voice and give up control to a bogged-down, broken-down legal system; or you can choose one of the new ways that are now available to divorcing couples.
+You can choose an old, tired process.
+Many feel they lose their voice and give up control to a bogged-down, broken-down legal system; or you can choose one of the new ways that are now available to divorcing couples.
 One that represents a shift in how divorce is approached; one where you can maintain voice and control, where creativity and possibilities are explored, where win-win is the focus.
 Where ‘fair’ can be achieved for all.

 As the shift to enlightenment envisioned by the Mayan people, Divorce Mediation is one such approach to a new, better way of divorce, one where marriages can end with dignity, rather than bitterness.
 Where people can look to their future with optimism and hope.

 If you’ve spent any time exploring the Mayan culture, or had the opportunity to marvel in the ruins of this ancient civilization, you’ll know they had a lot of advanced thinking figured out.
 Chances are they knew the world wasn’t physically ending.
 However, calling out to future generations and civilizations to change our thinking about a lot of things.
 The way we divorce should be one of them.

 Fairway Divorce Waterloo-Wellington Office